divchaks/D-Rajendran-Playwright-cross-skilling-focus-2/README.md

 This will:

-Create a new folder named after your repo (e.g. Cross_Skilling_Playwright)
+Create a new folder named after your repo (e.g. D-Rajendran-Playwright-cross-skilling-focus-2)

 Step 5: Move Into the Project Folder